NCEAS/oss-lessons/version-control/3-git-remote.md

-## Managing Merge Conflicts
+# Managing Merge Conflicts

-The most common cause of merge conflicts happens if a different user changes the same file that you have modified.
+The most common cause of merge conflicts happens when another user changes the same file that you just modified.
 It can happen during pull from a remote repository (or when merging branches).

 1. If you **know for sure** what file version you want to keep: